tvrzna/emptty/README.md

 `SELECT_LAST_USER`
 Enables funtionality of saving last successfully logged in user for next login.
 Possible values are "false", "per-tty" or "global".
 Default value is false.

+`AUTO_SELECTION`
+If set to "true" and only one desktop is available, it automatically select that desktop.
+Possible values are "true" or "false".
+Default value is false.

 #### Dynamic MOTD
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!